HIV Vaccine Awareness Day

 Social Media

 Use the hashtag #HVAD to follow the conversation on social media.
-Download graphics and find sample social media posts to promote safe and effective vaccine to prevent HIV on the HIV.gov HVAD webpage and the Centers for Disease Control and Prevention (CDC) HVAD webpage.
+Download graphics and find sample social media posts to promote safe and effective vaccine to prevent HIV on the HIV.gov HVAD webpage and HVAD on the CDC Awareness Days webpage.

 Additional Resources